Adam Juratovac

-Adam Stanislaus Juratovac (born April 10, 1987) is an American attorney and former football lineman.
+Adam Stanislaus Juratovac (born April 10, 1987) is an American former football lineman.
 He played for the Spokane Shock and San Jose SaberCats of the Arena Football League (AFL), winning ArenaBowl XXIII with the Shock.
 He played college football at Idaho.

 Early life

 Juratovac graduated from Gunn High School in (Palo Alto, California).
 He was a letterman in football, wrestling, and track.
 In football, as a senior, Juratovac was named Team MVP, won First Team All-League, Second Team All-Metro, and Second Team All-State.
 He was a 2-star football recruit coming out of high school.
 In wrestling, he was a State Qualifier (CA) and placed Top-12.

 College career

 Juratovac was a three-year starter for the Vandals.
 His career culminated in a last-second 2009 Humanitarian Bowl win over Bowling Green State.
 During his college career, he was a four-time Western Athletic Conference (WAC) Academic All-Conference selection and won the WAC Scholar-Athlete Award four times.
 He also won the Kathy Clark Scholar-Athlete Award in 2010.

 In 2005, Juratovac redshirted and earned Offensive Scout Team Player of the Year honors.
 He made his first career start on September 2, 2006, against the Michigan St. Spartans.
 He played in all 12 games and shared the starting right guard position with Marcis Fennell.
 In 2007, he played in 11 of 12 games and shared the starting right guard position with graduated senior Fennell.
 Recorded one kick off return for 7 yards in a loss to the New Mexico St. Aggies.
 In 2008, he played in all 12 games as a backup lineman and on special teams.
 In 2009, he started in 13 games as the right guard for an offense that ranked 20th in the nation in scoring offense.
 He was the 5th ranked kickoff/punt returner on the team.